i-free-developer/i-free-developer/more-about-me/what-i-work-on.md

+###### what i finished
-During the past few months, I coded not too much.
+  - During the past few months, I spend more time on reading than coding

-  - Upgraded a Rails app to latest Rails(7.1.3.4)
+  - [x] Upgraded a Rails app to latest Rails(7.1.3.4)

-  - rewrite the exited PadelX wechat mini program, using wechat mini program native, no more frameworks.
+  - [x] rewrite the existed PadelX wechat mini program, using wechat mini program native, no more frameworks.
 It was build via wepy framework, not easy to upgrade, so I rewrite it.

-  - refresh morden HTML5, CSS3, JavaScript, finished some Freecodecamp projects
+  - [x] refresh morden HTML5, CSS3, JavaScript, finished some Freecodecamp projects

+###### what I want to do soon
+  - [] rebuild the PadelX to a SaaS, powered by the latest Rails, in the rails way (Hotwire, turbo, tailwindcss...), with API endpoints

+  - [] build a React project

+  - [] more ideas